gautam899/MERN_CHAT_APP/README.md

 9. This project is still a work in progress I am working on the online and offline feature and a read and unread feature.
 Will update the repo when done.

+## Tech Stack Used
+1. MongoDB-> For database
+2. Express
+3. React
+4. Socket.io-> Real-time Communication
+5. Chakra-UI

+# How to Start using the project.

+## Clone the above Repository.